Golf Fitness – How to Start with Golf Fitness and Strength?

-This is the time to dedicate time for your golf fitness and strength: taking care of the flexibility, balance, stability and core issues that you may have.
-Starting with the basics – even if you have trained many years – is important; compare it to building a foundations for your future house.
+Your go-to guide how to start of the golf fitness training (ideally around September – October time) starts with six weeks of Base Training Phase 1.
+This is when you really dedicate time for your golf fitness and strength: taking care of the flexibility, balance, stability and core issues that you may have.
+Starting with the basics: lots of work for core, legs, glutes and creating foundation for rotational power – even if you have trained many years – is important!
+Compare it to building a foundations for your future house.
 All the future work (strength and power) you do is based on how well you have build your foundations and (do I even need to say this?) they need to be solid as a rock!
 Circuit training of 15 repetitions is a common format.
 Your program should include lots of core and stability exercises as well as flexibility – unless you happen to be hyper-mobile (over flexible).

 During this time you should also take care all of the technical issues of your golf game: swing, short game and putting.
 It’s now or never.. go and book session with your golf coach and go to work!!